Cybersecurity H-1B Sponsorship Jobs in Texas

 Get Access To All Jobs

-Job Roles in Cybersecurity in Texas
+H-1B Cybersecurity Job Roles in Texas

-Sales71 jobs
+Sales18 jobs

-Engineering (Non-Software)32 jobs
+Engineering (Non-Software)17 jobs

-Specialized Engineering27 jobs
+Specialized Engineering14 jobs

-Project & Program Management26 jobs
+Technical Product & Program Management11 jobs

-See all 208+ Cybersecurity Texas jobs
+See all 75+ Cybersecurity H-1B Jobs in Texas

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Cybersecurity Texas roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Cybersecurity H-1B Sponsorship Jobs in Texas: Frequently Asked Questions

 Which cybersecurity companies sponsor H-1B visas in Texas?

-Texas-based employers with documented H-1B sponsorship activity in cybersecurity include Dell Technologies, AT&T, Raytheon Intelligence and Space, Lockheed Martin, USAA, Charles Schwab, and Texas Instruments.
+Texas-based employers with documented H-1B visa sponsorship activity in cybersecurity include Dell Technologies, AT&T, Raytheon Intelligence and Space, Lockheed Martin, USAA, Charles Schwab, and Texas Instruments.
 Large consulting firms such as Deloitte, Accenture, and IBM also file H-1B petitions for cybersecurity roles across their Texas offices.
 Defense contractors in the San Antonio and Dallas-Fort Worth corridors are particularly active sponsors.

 Which cities in Texas have the most cybersecurity H-1B sponsorship jobs?